weiyangdaren/ER3D/readme.md

-# ER3D: An Accurate and Real-time 3D Object Detection Framework for Autonomous Driving
+# ER3D: An Efficient and Real-time 3D Object Detection Framework for Autonomous Driving
 This is the official repository for ''ER3D: An Efficient Real-time 3D Object Detection Framework for Autonomous Driving''

 Due to the double-blind principle, this repository including the video